Los Horcones

-Los Horcones is an intentional community located about 40 miles from Hermosillo, Mexico which has been described by members "as the only true Walden Two community in existence".
+Los Horcones is an intentional community located in La Colorada Municipality, Mexico (about 40 miles from Hermosillo) and inspired by B. F. Skinner's utopian novel Walden Two.
 The members of Los Horcones use techniques based on behavioral science to shape their own and each other's behaviors.
 They use those behavior-shaping techniques in politically coordinated ways and they do so in order to continuously improve themselves and their culture.
 They are striving to build a culture "based on cooperation, sharing, non-violence, equality and ecological sustainability".

-Experimentalism and continuous improvement are two of the most important doctrines of a Walden Two community.
-Burrhus Frederic Skinner, author of the novel Walden Two, expressed this in the following way.
-He wrote:
+In 1999, a total of 13 people (the four founders and their children and grandchildren) lived in Los Horcones.